Kitchen Remodeling Tacoma

 Step 3: Design + Scope Definition

-We propose layout options, storage solutions, and finish tiers so you can control your budget.
+We propose layout options, storage solutions, and finish tiers so you can control your budget and decide where to invest.

-• Material tiers (budget-friendly laminate vs mid-range quartz vs premium granite)
+• Material tiers from budget laminate to mid-range quartz to premium stone

 We create 3D renderings or detailed drawings so you can visualize the finished space before construction begins.
-You Catch problems early—not after cabinets are installed.
+That helps catch problems early, not after installation.

 4